dapr/docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 {{% codetab %}}

-The `order-processor` console app starts and manages the `OrderProcessingWorkflow`, which simulates purchasing items from a store.
+The `order-processor` console app starts and manages the `OrderProcessingWorkflow` workflow, which simulates purchasing items from a store.
 The workflow consists of five unique workflow activities, or tasks:

 - `NotifyActivity`: Utilizes a logger to print out messages throughout the workflow.
 These messages notify you when:
   - You have insufficient inventory